September 2025

 In 2023, approximately 297 million people were aged 60 years and above in China, accounting for 21.2% of the total population.
 China boasted 7,881 integrated medical and elderly care institutions in 2023, an increase of 12.8% year-on-year.
 (Source - ENGLISH.GOV.CN) Over the past two decades, China has increased health insurance coverage to over 95% of the population.

 Europe is expected to grow at a notable rate in the healthcare contact center as a service market in the foreseeable future.
-Favorable government support to introduce digitalization and cloud computing in the healthcare sector is the major growth factor of the market in Europe.
+Favorable gove ment support to introduce digitalization and cloud computing in the healthcare sector is the major growth factor of the market in Europe.
 The rising adoption of advanced technologies and the increasing development of digital solutions potentiate market growth.
 In Europe, 40 countries either have a national telehealth strategy or include telehealth in a broader digital health strategy.

 Germany secured 3rd rank in the 2024 World Index of Healthcare Innovation (WIHI) behind Switzerland and Ireland, an improvement from 4th position in 2022.
 (Source - FREOPP) It delivers the best healthcare services through scientific advancements and a commitment to fiscal sustainability.
-The German government also actively supports healthcare digitization through the “Digital Act” initiative.
+The German gove ment also actively supports healthcare digitization through the “Digital Act” initiative.

 Norway has made regulatory changes to support telemedicine, such as allowing e-consultations for issuing sick leave certificates, which was legalized in 2023.
 The digital platforms, like eMeistring, provide online therapy support and have become crucial for delivering mental health services.
 (Source - World Health Organization) Norway spends around 8.1% of its GDP on healthcare, making it one of the biggest healthcare spenders in the world.